FoNDUE-HTR/FONDUE-MLT-CAT/README.md

 ## Licence

-`PictoCatalogs` : The catalogs are in the public domain, images are made available by the Metropolitan Museum of Art under a [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.fr) license and transcriptions are [CC-BY](https://creativecommons.org/licenses/by/2.0/fr/).
+`PictoCatalogs` : the catalogs are in the public domain, images are made available by the Metropolitan Museum of Art under a [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.fr) license and transcriptions are [CC-BY](https://creativecommons.org/licenses/by/2.0/fr/).

-`IMAGO` : Images from catalogs published prior 1920 and transcriptions are [CC-BY](https://creativecommons.org/licenses/by/2.0/fr/).
+``Groupe Annuaires et Adresses`, `IMAGO`, `Katabase`, `ODD`` : images from catalogs published prior 1920 and transcriptions are [CC-BY](https://creativecommons.org/licenses/by/2.0/fr/).
 The other images are extracts of catalogs published after 1920 and are the intellectual property of their productor.

 ## Contacts